SynergyMetrics/CDS/README.md

 Where \( \eta \geq 0 \) is a learning rate.
 This formulation draws inspiration from learning-rate-style updates in adaptive systems but is untested and included as an illustrative concept for future exploration.

+### CDS as an Alert and Diagnostic Tool

+The CDS works in two stages to support crisis awareness:
+- **Alert**: A high CDS score (close to 1) flags regions or populations under significant distress, acting as a quick triage signal.
+- **Diagnostic**: The individual indicator scores (e.g., hunger, conflict) show what’s driving the distress, pointing to possible areas for intervention.

+This approach aims to help users quickly spot crises and understand their causes without replacing detailed analysis or local expertise.
+It’s a starting point for prioritizing action.

 ## Possible Uses

 The CDS could support: